AI Use Cases/Healthcare

 The Problem

 Revenue cycle teams across health systems face a structural breakdown in claims processing.
 Claims arrive from Epic, Cerner, or athenahealth with incomplete or misaligned documentation - missing prior authorization codes, incorrect modifier sequencing, or clinical notes that don't support medical necessity.
-Payers deny these claims at rates between 5-15%, creating a backlog that forces coders to manually investigate each denial, cross-reference payer contracts, and resubmit.
-This reactive cycle consumes 30-40% of coding staff bandwidth and delays revenue recognition by 45-60 days.
+Payers deny a meaningful share of these claims - your clearinghouse dashboard will tell you your exact rate - creating a backlog that forces coders to manually investigate each denial, cross-reference payer contracts, and resubmit.
+Every hour spent on that reactive cycle is an hour not spent on clean first-pass submission, and every resubmission pushes revenue recognition out by weeks.

 Revenue & Operational Impact

-The financial hemorrhage is measurable: a 500-bed health system with $800M in annual claims volume sees $40-120M in annual claim value sitting in denial queues.
+The financial exposure is arithmetic, not a benchmark: at a mid-market health system's $50M in annual claims volume and a denial rate anywhere in the commonly tracked 5-15% range, $2.5-7.5M of claim value is detouring through denial queues every year.
+Scale that to an $800M-claims enterprise system and the same 5-15% range moves $40-120M.
+Run the same math on your own volume.
 Days in A/R stretch beyond 45 days, cash flow forecasting becomes unreliable, and finance teams miss quarterly targets.
 Readmission penalties and value-based care reporting deadlines compound the pressure - coding errors that trigger denials also corrupt the clinical data needed for CMS quality reporting.

 Why Generic Tools Fail